 Motivation/Provocations: What provocations will you design to engage children in learning?
 State links to past experiences, children's interests, and current events in the community/centre/school.
 Main Body of the Experience: PART A: Your intentional teaching experience: Including essential questions; holistic approaches; strategies; responsiveness to children; scaffolding; modelling PART B: The children's experience.
 Including Grouping; relationships; considerations for diversity Closure: Consider how you will clean up, review, reflect and share.
-Evaluations Deviaure and Deflect in terms of Consecutions are also be according to the control of the control o Evaluations, Reviews and Reflect in terms of: Space, time, people, learning experiences and resources.
+Evaluations, Reviews and Reflect in terms of: Space, time, people, learning experiences and resources.
 To what extent were the outcomes/objectives achieved?
 How effective were my strategies?
 How effective were the resources?
 Next time I will/Next time I will not: